 Forming your own limited company

 Contracting under your own limited company means that you will be in charge of your accounts, your salary and your taxes.
 You will need to establish your limited company and open your business bank account.
-As the limited company director, you will control invoicing, the company bank account and decides on how much to pay yourself, which is made up of a combination of salary and dividends.
+As the limited company director, you will control invoicing, the company bank account and decide on how much to pay yourself, which is made up of a combination of salary and dividends.

 Contracting through a PAYE umbrella